 Delaware North is the commercial tour provider for weekly Rise to Space large bus tours.
-These tours have not yet resumed post-pandemic, but prior they had one tour each Tuesday that brought up to 50 visitors to the lighthouse and Hangar C.
+These tours arrive every Tuesday, Thursday and Friday afternoons with up to 50 visitors to the lighthouse and Hangar C.

 DET 1 POC is the primary interface for CCLF to Delaware North for the Rise to Space Tours.